Our Concept of a Structural Equation Model

 The optimizer part aka SemOptimizer

 The optimizer part of a model connects to the numerical optimization backend used to fit the model.
-It can be used to control options like the optimization algorithm, linesearch, stopping criteria, etc. There are currently two available backends, SemOptimizerOptim
+It can be used to control options like the optimization algorithm, linesearch, stopping criteria, etc. There are currently three available backends, SemOptimizerOptim

-connecting to the Optim.jl backend, and SemOptimizerNLopt
+connecting to the Optim.jl backend, SemOptimizerNLopt

 What to do next